General Jean-Toussaint Arrighi de CasanovaCousin to Napoleon and notable cavalry general

 Arrighi de Casanova was a cousin of Napoleon Bonaparte, and married the daughter of Napoleon's chamberlain Montesquiou.

-The first significant event in Arrighi de Casanova's career was when the king's orders admitted him to the Ecole Militare of Rebais.
-By 1793, he was a student at the University of Pisa, but the Revolution was soon to change his path.
-After the English left Corsica in 1796, Arrighi joined and was elected a sous-lieutenant in the 3rd French Company of Liamone, a département of Corsica at the time.
+The first significant event in Arrighi de Casanova's career was when the king's orders admitted him to the military school at Rebais.
+By 1793, he was a student at the University of Pisa but the Revolution was soon to change his path.
+After the English left Corsica in 1796, Arrighi joined the army and was elected a sous-lieutenant in the 3rd Free Company of Liamone, a département of Corsica at the time.
 Within a month, he was promoted to lieutenant.

-Appointed to the staff of the Army of the Orient, he distinguished himself at the Battle of Salahieh, receiving a saber blow to the head but also being promoted to captain after the battle by General Bonaparte.
-He became an aide-de-camp to Berthier in February of 1799, and was one of the first soldiers in the assault on Jaffa.
+Appointed to the staff of the Army of the Orient, Arrighi distinguished himself at the Battle of Salahieh, receiving a saber blow to the head but also being promoted to capitaine after the battle by General Bonaparte.
+He became an aide-de-camp to Berthier in February of 1799, and he was one of the first soldiers through the breach during the assault on Jaffa.

-He was promoted to chef d'escadrons later that year, then in 1803 was promoted to chef de brigade, and in 1804 became a Commander of the Legion of Honor.
-The next year, Arrighi received more saber blows to the head at the combat of Wertingen, and fought at Austerlitz.
+Arrighi was promoted to chef d'escadrons later that year, and then in 1803 he was promoted to chef de brigade, and in 1804 he became a Commander of the Legion of Honor.
+The next year, Arrighi received more saber blows to the head at the combat of Wertingen, and he fought at Austerlitz.
 In May of 1806, he became Major-Colonel of the Dragoons of the Guard.
-After fighting at Friedland, he was promoted to général de brigade but retained his rank in the Imperial Guard.
+After fighting at Friedland, Arrighi was promoted to général de brigade but retained his rank in the Imperial Guard.

-One of the new nobility, he became Duke of Padoue in March of 1808.
-When the French moved into Spain, Arrighi commanded the Dragoons of the Guard, leading them into battle at Benavente.
-Returning to serve in the Austrian campaign, he fought at Aspern-Essling and after the battle was promoted to général de division, replacing the fallen General Espagne as head of the 3rd Division of Cuirassiers.
+One of the new nobility, Arrighi became Duke of Padoue in March of 1808.
+When the French moved into Spain, he commanded the Dragoons of the Guard, leading them into battle at Benavente.
+Returning to serve in the Austrian campaign, Arrighi fought at Aspern-Essling and after the battle was promoted to général de division, replacing the fallen General Espagne as head of the 3rd Division of Cuirassiers.
 With this unit, he fought at Wagram.

 During the defense of France of 1814, Arrighi fought at many battles, usually under Marshals Macdonald or Marmont.
-He was wounded defending Paris, and then with the return of the Bourbons, put on non-activity.
-With the Emperor's return to power, Arrighi was appointed Governor of Corsica for the duration of the Hundred Days.
+He was wounded defending Paris, and then when the Bourbons returned, they put him on non-activity.
+With Napoleon's escape from Elba and return to power, Arrighi was appointed Governor of Corsica for the duration of the Hundred Days.
 The vengeful Bourbons proscribed him upon their return, and he escaped to Lombardy.
 Finally in 1819, he was allowed to return to France.